JordanEmme/blog/content/about/index.md

 ---

-# Who I am
+# Who I am?

-Hi, I'm Jordan, welcome to my personal blog.

-I am a maths Ph.D. with an active interest in diverse applications of Pythonm including deep learning and data visualisation.
-After using Python for my own research for a number of years, I decided to study the tools and techniques dedicated to data science.
-I hope this website will become a testament to my growth in this area.
+Hi, I am Jordan.
+I am a maths PhD with an active interest in computer science and new technologies.
+When I was still doing maths research, I would often use Python or [SageMath](https://www.sagemath.org/) to help me gain insights on the problems I was working on.

+Having fond memories of trying to code efficiently to simulate dynamical systems on an overheating laptop, and even though not I am doing research anymore, I still very much enjoy learning about algos and their mathematical or real world applications.

 # What is this blog?

-Here, you will find and collection of my personal projects, as well as blog posts, mostly about:
-* Data analysis on subjects I'm passionate about (for everyone)
-* Tutorials (by a beginner, for beginners)
-* Notes about my projects and issues encountered (for everyone, and future me)
-* Notes/ramblings about the mathematics behind current data science techniques (for the curious mathematician).
+This blog will contain all things related to maths, computer science, AI or Python that I find fun.
+Hopefully, in time, it will serve both as notes for future me and as a testament to my growth in these areas.

+Eventually, I intend this to be full of posts about:

+* the underlying maths of modern technologies (mostly for people with a maths background);
+* fun or pretty maths visuals;
+* more or less concrete projects, cause Jupyter Notebooks are cool, but webapps are cooler;
+* examples of algorithms that may be useful if you are into things like [Project Euler](https://projecteuler.net/).

 I hope you enjoy your time spent here.
-Please don't hesitate to [contact me](mailto:jordanemme@protonmail.com) for any enquiries or comments.
+Please don't hesitate to [contact me](mailto:jordanemme@protonmail.com) for any enquiries or comments.su